Hirlam/Trac2Markdown.jl/docs/src/ConfigureYourExperiment.md

                                         # See the other choices from scr/Vertical_levels.pl
 ```

- * ''VLEV'' is the name of the vertical levels defined in [Vertical_levels.pl](Harmonie/scr/Vertical_levels.pl?rev=release-43h2.beta.3) (__65__).
+ * *VLEV* is the name of the vertical levels defined in [`Vertical_levels.pl`](Harmonie/scr/Vertical_levels.pl?rev=release-43h2.beta.3) (`__65__`).
 Further information is available here: [Vertical Grid](HarmonieSystemDocumentation/VerticalGrid).
 If you intend to run upper air assimilation you must select the same domain and level definition for which you have derived structure functions.
 Read more here: [Structure Functions](HarmonieSystemDocumentation/Structurefunctions)

 ## Forecast model
 Higher level forecast model settings.